-19.3 Assignment of rights.
+19.3.
+Assignment of Rights.
 Read § 2-210(2).
 It supports assignment of rights except in two situations:

-- unless otherwise agreed (and as we will see, that exception is subject to a major exception) - unless the assignment would materially change the duty of the other party or increase the burden on him or impair materially his chance of obtaining return performance.
+- unless otherwise agreed (and as we will see, that exception is subject to a major exception) - unless the assignment would materially change the duty of the other party or increase the burden on that party or impair materially that party's chance of obtaining return performance.